Xerbo/LeanHRPT-Decode/CONTRIBUTING.md

 ## Did you find a bug?

 1. Make sure the bug has not already been reported.
-2. If an issue already exists, leave a "Thumbs Up" in order to show your interest
+2. If an issue already exists, leave a thumbs up to "bump" the issue
 3. If an issue doesn't exist, open a new one with a clear title and description and, if relevant, any files that cause the behaviour

 ## Do you have a patch that fixes a bug/adds a feature?